BPinkham2024/csp-summer-work/README.md

 # CSP Summer Work
-cps summer work, don't know exactly what I am going to do yet
+CSP summer work, don't know exactly what I am going to do yet

 ## **Idea One**